kachkaev/traefik/docs/user-guide/docker-and-lets-encrypt.md

 endpoint = "unix:///var/run/docker.sock"
 domain = "my-awesome-app.org"
 watch = true
-exposedbydefault = false
+exposedByDefault = false

 [acme]
 email = "your-email-here@my-awesome-app.org"
 storage = "acme.json"
-entryPoint = "https"
+entrypoint = "https"
 OnHostRule = true
 [acme.httpChallenge]
-entryPoint = "http"
+entrypoint = "http"
 ```

 This is the minimum configuration required to do the following:

 - Log `ERROR`-level messages (or more severe) to the console, but silence `DEBUG`-level messages
 - Check for new versions of Træfik periodically
-- Create two entry points, namely an `HTTP` endpoint on port `80`, and an `HTTPS` endpoint on port `443` where all incoming traffic on port `80` will immediately get redirected to `HTTPS`.
+- Create two entrypoints, namely an `HTTP` endpoint on port `80`, and an `HTTPS` endpoint on port `443` where all incoming traffic on port `80` will immediately get redirected to `HTTPS`.
 - Enable the Docker configuration backend and listen for container events on the Docker unix socket we've mounted earlier.
 However, **new containers will not be exposed by Træfik by default, we'll get into this in a bit!**
 - Enable automatic request and configuration of SSL certificates using Let's Encrypt.
     These certificates will be stored in the `acme.json` file, which you can back-up yourself and store off-premises.